FAQ

 • Free photos from the race and a personalized finisher video

-• Opportunity to have a free celebration photo taken at the finish
+• Opportunity to have a free celebration photo taken at the finish line

 • Water, High5 energy drink and energy gels during the race